With a UConn BSW degree, you can obtain entry-level employment or pursue graduate studies.

 Upload a current resume as a PDF directly into the online BSW application.

-Upload your transcript as a PDF directly into the online BSW application.
+Upload your transcript as a PDF directly into the online BSW application (for current UConn Students).

 Begin Your BSW Application

-The application deadline for the BSW Program has been extended to February 15, 2022.
+The application deadline for the BSW Program is February 15, 2024.
 Applications submitted after the deadline will be considered on a space-available basis.

 If you have any questions, please contact the Office of Student and Academic Services at 959.200.3605 or firstname.lastname@example.org.